joao-vitor-costa/codigoFuncionario/README.md

-# Projeto de Cadastro de Funcionario
+# Employee Management Project

-#### Visão Técnica:
+#### Technical Overview:
 - Java 8.
-- Framework Swing.
+- Swing framework.
 - SOLID.
 - Design Patterns.

-O Swing Application Framework ( JSR 296) é uma especificação Java para uma estrutura de aplicativos simples para aplicativos Swing , com uma interface gráfica com o usuário (GUI) em software de computador .
-Ele define a infraestrutura comum à maioria dos aplicativos de desktop, facilitando a criação de aplicativos Swing.
+The Swing Application Framework (JSR 296) is a Java specification for a simple application framework for Swing applications, with a graphical user interface (GUI) in computer software.
+It defines the infrastructure common to most desktop applications, making it easy to create Swing applications.

-SOLID é um acrônimo dos cinco primeiros princípios da programação orientada a objetos e design de código identificados por Robert C. Martin (ou Uncle Bob) por volta do ano 2000.
-O acrônimo SOLID foi introduzido por Michael Feathers, após observar que os cinco princípios poderiam se encaixar nesta palavra.
+SOLID is an acronym for the first five principles of object-oriented programming and code design identified by Robert C. Martin (or Uncle Bob) around the year 2000.
+The acronym SOLID was introduced by Michael Feathers, after noting that the five principles could fit this word.
-- Principio da Responsabilidade Única
+- Principle of Single Responsibility
-- Princípio Aberto-Fechado
+- Open-Closed Principle
-- Princípio da Substituição de Liskov
+- Liskov Replacement Principle
--  Princípio da Segregação da Interface
+- Principle of Interface Segregation
--  Princípio da inversão da dependência
+- Dependency inversion principle

-Design Patterns ou padrões de projetos são soluções generalistas para problemas recorrentes durante o desenvolvimento de um software.
-Não se trata de um framework ou um código pronto, mas de uma definição de alto nível de como um problema comum pode ser solucionado.
+Design Patterns or design patterns are general solutions to recurring problems during software development.
+It is not a framework or ready code, but a high-level definition of how a common problem can be solved.

-#### Padrões de projetos aplicados:
+#### Design patterns applied:
 - Abstract Factory
 - Adapter
 - DAO